How to Make Spring Rolls at Home

 How to Make Spring Rolls

-Take out your cutting board and begin with the romaine, spinach, carrot and celery.
-Use a chef’s knife (or mandolin, if you have one) to julienne the vegetables.
-“Julienne” is the French term for cutting something into very thin slices, about the size of matchsticks.
-This technique makes the pieces small enough to fit in your roll, and ensures that you get a bit of everything in each bite.
-Roughly chop the cherries and dice the ham into tiny cubes.
+Chop the romaine, spinach, carrot and celery.
+Use a chef’s knife or mandoline slicer to julienne the vegetables.
+“Julienne” is the French term for cutting something into very thin slices about the size of matchsticks.
+This technique makes the pieces small enough to fit in your roll and ensures that you get a bit of everything in each bite.
+Roughly chop the cherries and dice the pork into tiny cubes.

 Place the ingredients in a large bowl and drizzle with sesame oil.
 Give it a toss to coat.

 Test Kitchen tip: With any spring roll recipe, it’s important to prepare your filling first.
 Once wet, the wrapper will harden quickly and become more difficult to roll, so you need to get that filling ready to move!

 Start by filling a large, shallow dish partway with water (a pie plate works perfectly for this).
 Take a single sheet of rice paper and dip it into the water until it just starts to soften.
 This should take 15 to 20 seconds.

 Test Kitchen tip: Avoid over-soaking the rice paper.
 If you submerge it for too long, it will become too limp and sticky to use, and the wrapper will collapse on itself.

 Step 3: Fill the spring rolls